-- Visit our OneDrive Fix Hub for more detailed guides on this subject.
+- Visit our OneDrive fix troubleshooting hub for more detailed guides on this subject.

-- As we know how annoying encountering OneDrive errors can be, we created the OneDrive section.
+- As we know how annoying encountering errors in on your PC can be, we created a Windows 10 fix hub to help you sort any issues out.

 A number of users have encountered the error message Cookies must be allowed when trying to log into their OneDrive accounts.